-A symmetric bandwidth of 25% was achieved for the two antenna ports in [18] by each exciting a combined current mode.
-Defined by means of observing current distributions on the chassis, the two combined modes are formed from the monopole antenna elements' self-resonant mode and the chassis' fundamental dipole mode.
-The self-resonant mode of each monopole requires a ground clearance of 12 mm, and the antenna element itself further extends this length by 7 mm.
-Even though the ECC is above 0.3 and the total efficiency is relatively low (i.e., above 45%) at the low LTE bands, this work shows that two different modes can be excited jointly at each of the two ports for MIMO operation, which also conveniently result in symmetric bandwidths.
-In fact, the same principle has been demonstrated using CMA in an earlier work [8] at a higher frequency (e.g., 2.3 GHz), where two modes are simultaneously excited by two MIMO antenna ports.
+In fact, the same principle has been demonstrated earlier using CMA at a higher frequency (2.3 GHz) [8], where two modes are simultaneously excited by two MIMO antenna ports.
 It is shown using modal weighting coefficients that pattern orthogonality between the ports is achieved by means of phase difference in the excitation of one of the two ports.
 These pioneering designs [8], [18] focus on the analysis of the antenna operation after the feeding ports are chosen, rather than directly applying this principle to design the feeds.
-Nevertheless, they provide the insight that it is not necessary to excite different characteristic modes in different ports [13], [14].
-Moreover, self-resonant antenna structures

-(e.g., PIFA, monopole and slot antennas), which are bulkier than their non-resonant coupling elements, are typically used for excitation by at least one of the two ports [10]-[15], [18], [19], [21]-[23].
-Hence, efforts were made to completely avoid using self-resonant structures in MIMO antennas [9], [25].
+Nevertheless, they provide the insight that it is not necessary to excite different CMs in different ports as in [13], [14].
+Moreover, self-resonant antenna structures (e.g., PIFA, monopole and slot antennas), bulkier than non-resonant coupling elements, are typically used for excitation by at least one of the two ports [10]-[15], [18], [19], [21]-[23].
+Hence, efforts were made to avoid using self-resonant structures in MIMO antennas [9], [26].